redkubes/workshops/02-netpols/README.md

-# Lab 2: Configuring network policies in Otomi
+# Lab 2: Configuring network policies

 In this lab we are going to deploy a multi tier web application, called `guestbook`, map the 3 K8s services to Otomi and configure public access to the front-end.
 Next we are going to turn on the NetworkPolicies option for the team.